Kamala-Dadashova/Employee-retention-prediction/Readme.md

 After installing the required libraries, you can run the scripts provided in this repository.
 The main scripts include:

-- `KD_Employee retention project.`: Contains the code for data analysis, feature engineering, model construction and model evaluation.
+- `KD_Employee retention project.ipynb`: Contains the code for data analysis, feature engineering, model construction and model evaluation.
 - `HR_data.csv`: Data
 - `Exective summary about employee retention.pdf`: Outline results and provide insights based on the analysis.